Book-reader/c3-docgen/stdlibref.md

 ```c3
 fn void* calloc(usz size) @builtin @inline @nodiscard
 ```

-Allocate using an aligned allocation.
-This is necessary for types with a default memory alignment exceeding DEFAULT_MEM_ALIGNMENT.
-IMPORTANT!
-It must be freed using free_aligned.
 ```c3
 fn void* calloc_aligned(usz size, usz alignment) @builtin @inline @nodiscard
 ```